RESIDENTIAL FELLOWSHIPS FOR INTERNATIONAL VISUAL ARTISTS

 Balmoral fellowships are residential fellowships; continuous presence is obligatory.

 The fellowships are endowed with 1,400 € a month.

 Two fellowships are awarded for the period of three months.
 Four fellowships are awarded for the period of nine months.
 All residential fellowships run from June each year.

 All artists invited will have their registered residence in Bad Ems for the time of their stay (compulsory registration).
 Artists must be free of all professional commitments for the period of their fellowships.

 The fellowship holders are provided with a furnished living/bedroom with shower/WC and a studio including electricity, water and heating.
 Running costs (electricity, water and heating) will be paid by the Künstlerhaus.
 Each apartment is equipped with an individual telephone and internet access.
 If required, the room is also wired up for radio and television.
 The lounge, the dining room and the kitchen are for joint use.
 Due to the historic nature of the building, the apartments and studios in terms of their size and equipment are normally only suitable for one single person.
 Pets are not admitted.

-The fellows may use free of charge the library containing approx. 6,000 books, mainly on modern and contemporary art, and the major art magazines.
+The fellows may use free of charge an in house wood workshop and a library containing approx. 6,000 books, mainly on modern and contemporary art, and the major art magazines.